pvnovarese/oss-2021-syft-sbom-demo/README.md

 This is a very rough demo of using Syft with Jenkins to generate a software bill of materials.
 If you don't know what Syft is, read up here: https://github.com/anchore/syft

+Slides from the presentation are also in this repo.

 ## Part 1: Jenkins Setup

 We're going to run jenkins in a container to make this fairly self-contained and easily disposable.
 This command will run jenkins and bind to the host's docker sock (if you don't know what that means, don't worry about it, it's not important).